hashkat/hashkat/docs/keywords.md

 ####add
 **(type: n/a)** This parameter allows one to adjust the rate at which users are being added into the network.
-To have different numbers of entities, you can adjust the add weights in the entities section of the input file.
+To have different numbers of agents, you can adjust the add weights in the agents section of the input file.

 ####function
 **(type: string)** The function for the add rate can either be constant or linear; other options can be coded into the software if necessary.
 If function is set to ‘constant’, then you must also declare the constant value by setting the ‘value’